OpenSecuritySummit/oss2018/content/tracks/DevSecOps/working-sessions/web-application-honeypot.md

 ---
-title        : Web Application Honeypot type         : working-session      # working-session, user-session technology   : WAF, Modsecurity categories   : Application Threat Intelligence                    # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : when_time    :
+title        : Web Application Honeypot type         : working-session track        : DevSecOps technology   : WAF, Modsecurity categories   : Application Threat Intelligence                    # GDPR, Juice Shop, etc. featured     :                    # review with summit team "yes" when_day     : Thu when_time    : PM-3
 room_layout  :                    #
 room_number  :
-status       : draft              # draft, review-content, done organizers   : Adrian Winckles    # separated by coma description  : participants :                    # separated by coma
+status       : draft              # draft, review-content, done description  :
+participants :
+organizers   :
+    - Adrian Winckles
 ---

 We're rebooting the OWASP Distributed Web Application Honeypot Project which Ryan Barnett used to lead and fell dormant due to a change of employer.
 We now have the capacity to host a new community reporting server in ARU's new research lab (as well as plenty of physical server capacity).